TESL M.A. students Ana Roa and Kurt Stoecker present their work at the 2013 Graduate School Symposium.

 Ling/TESL Faculty Research

-Did you know that Ling/TESL faculty member Kristine Hildebrandt was recently awarded a Career Grant from the National Science Foundation (NSF) to document endangered languages in Nepal?
+Did you know that Ling/TESL faculty member Kristine Hildebrandt was awarded a Career Grant from the National Science Foundation (NSF) to document endangered languages in Nepal?
 Check out This Week in CAS for information on her work in Nepal over the summer and for more details about the project.

 TESL M.A. alumnus Joshua Yardley now works as a CELTA teacher trainer.
 He has also helped design an intensive teacher training program called the International Diploma of English Language Teaching (IDELT).
 Over the last year Josh has trained some 150 new teachers!
 Read more.